‘Social factors’ are the varied social categories that could affect a person’s circumstances, experiences, and social position.

 - Educational level

 Social scientists often use social factors as key metrics in their studies.
 For example, it’s not uncommon for a social scientist to study how a social factor affects a person’s life chances.

 Definition of Social Factors

-Contemporary sociologists define social factors as circumstances or situations that affect people’s lifestyle and well-being (Gottdiener, Hohle & King, 2019).
+Contemporary sociologists define social factors as circumstances or situations that affect people’s lifestyles and well-being (Gottdiener, Hohle & King, 2019).

 These factors include economic status, education, political affiliation, religion, race one’s born into, security, number of children, infrastructure, and population density.